arcilli/investsuite-api-docs/docs/common_scenarios/onboarding.md

 ## Scenario 1: API Onboarding
 ### Create User

-**Use Case**

-The User onboards outside of InvestSuite: a third party application takes care of KYC checks, AML checks and contract signing, after which the user is created in InvestSuite.
+The User onboards outside of InvestSuite: a third party application takes care of KYC checks, AML checks, contract signing, etc. after which the client middleware creates the user in InvestSuite.

-**Sequence Diagram**
+### Requirements

+- Two endpoints for InvestSuite to redirect to: Sign Up, Sign In
+- Middleware creates a User
+- Middleware updates the Portfolio once the User is created in all downstream systems

 ![onboarding_signup](../common_scenarios/onboarding_signup.svg)

-**API Calls**
+**Relevant API Calls**

 RED001: A basic HTTP redirect to a web page which hosts the onboarding solution.
 This call is unauthenticated.
 - RST001: POST /users